shader-slang/slang/docs/user-guide/02-conventional-features.md

 All targets support the 32-bit `int` and `uint` types, but support for the other types depends on the capabilities of each target platform.

 Integer literals can be both decimal and hexadecimal.
+An integer literal can be explicitly made unsigned with a `u` suffix, and explicitly made 64-bit with the `ll` suffix.
 The type of a decimal non-suffixed integer literal is the first integer type from the list [`int`, `int64_t`] which can represent the specified literal value.
-If the value cannot fit, the literal is  represented as a `uint64_t` and a warning is given.
+If the value cannot fit, the literal is represented as an `uint64_t` and a warning is given.
 The type of hexadecimal non-suffixed integer literal is the first type from the list [`int`, `uint`, `int64_t`, `uint64_t`] that can represent the specified literal value.
-A literal can be explicitly made unsigned with a `u` suffix, and explicitly made 64-bit with the `ll` suffix.
 For more information on 64 bit integer literals see (../64bit-type-support.md).

 The following floating-point type are provided: